SethMatthews/SethMatthews/README.md

 I like to learn everything I can about everything modern full-stack applications, including frontend, backend, and infrastructure (AWS).
 I have strong knowledge of AWS, cloud-native architectures, and became an AWS Certified Solutions Architect Associate early this year.

-I recently moved from Perth to Melbourne so if you are looking to hire a graduate web developer based in Melbourne CBD please feel free to contact me.
+I have moved from Perth to Melbourne

-If you are looking to hire a graduate web developer based in Melbourne CBD please feel free to contact me.

 <h3 align="left"> Connect with me: </h3>
 <p align="left">